 Hermione remembered vaguely saying good evening as she marched resolutely through the door, her vision already a blurred sheen.
 Making it to the top of the dungeon stairs, she hazily noticed she was on the next level.

 Needing to be alone, she quickly ducked into one of the numerous alcoves which lined the corridor.
 Now hidden from sight she leaned back against the strong, solid stone.
 She hoped its coolness might help the thoughts condense, as her mind raced light years ahead of her.
-Her breathing started to become laboured, I've just agreed to be his apprentice, she groaned.
+Her breathing started to become laboured.
+I've just agreed to be his apprentice, she groaned.
 But he hates me.
-What Hell, have I just condemned myself too?
-Another voice in her head started whispering, But why would he offer you this, if he hates you so much?
+What hell, have I just condemned myself too?
+Then another voice in her head started whispering.
+But why would he offer you this, if he hates you so much?

 Hermione Granger had an instant urge to run, but to where?
 Really there was nowhere to run, she had been doing that all summer, and she knew she desperately wanted to stay.
 She needed to stay, desired this chance more than anything.
 This once in a life time chance to spend countless hours with the sarcastic, brooding, brilliant, totally charming and completely unknown to her Potions master.
 But he hates me, she thought...
 Oh no!
 Hermione hugged herself tightly as her tears spilt down her face.
 Then the sudden realisation hit her of just how much this difficult and very private man affected her.
 She had been hopelessly attracted to him now for two years.
 However, somehow this year all the fantasies and yearning didn't seem enough.

 He has never shown you an ounce of encouragement, has always pushed you firmly into your place, he has just done it too you now, even tonight, he was civil but nothing else.
 Her head swam, and her mind went blank as she heard a strange roaring in her ears.
 Why?
 What makes that happen, why does wanting him feel so right, when everything is so wrong.
 The young woman crumpled under the stress, just too many things were going wrong, and she sat curled up in the corner of the alcove, knees drawn tightly up, head in her lap and sobbed.

-Finally Hermione managed to struggle out of her dark hiding place and wander further up the hallway.
+Finally, Hermione managed to struggle out of her dark hiding place and wander further up the hallway.
 Quickly drawing her wand, she cleansed her face to rid it of the tear stains and headed for her rooms, not even thinking of dinner.

 Living in the same dorm had become very strained, because they all seemed to use their behaviour to try and wind her up.
 It was obviously their assumption that she was a prude, and their talk would upset her.
 They didn't know her very well, and for that she was truly thankful.
 Hermione sighed; maybe she was being unfair to them.
 They were what they were, and worst of all they appeared happy with their lives.
 She could claim no such contentment.
 Everything for her just seemed to get more and more complicated.

 By this time she had made it into Gryffindor tower, she would have loved nothing more than to blend into the furniture, and just slip into her room, but even this small wish wasn't allowed her.
 The instant she appeared, she was beseeched with requests for help with homework.
 Some even outright offering to pay her to do their homework, and it didn't stop at her own house.
 When she was in the library, even Ravenclaws and Hufflepuffs approached her.

 Hermione had no idea what time it was.
-She was unaware how long her interview with the her professor had taken, or for that matter how long she had languished in the hidden alcove.
+She was unaware how long her interview with her professor had taken, or for that matter how long she had languished in the hidden alcove.
 She suddenly realised she must have missed dinner, but no one expressed concern that she hadn't been present.

 During dinner, anyone who had glanced at the teachers' table at the appropriate moment would have seen a pair of coal black eyes stealthily scanning the Gryffindor table for a presence that was absent.
-When he did not find the head of chestnut curls he was searching for, he had quietly pushed his plate away mostly uneaten, and sat on tenterhooks silently waiting the appropriate amount of time, before nodding sadly to the Headmaster and leaving.
+When he did not find the head of chestnut curls he was searching for, he had quietly pushed his plate away mostly uneaten, and sat on tenterhooks silently waiting the appropriate amount of time before nodding sadly to the headmaster and leaving.